TOP 5 Madrid Food Markets | Taste the Tapas

-Looking for the BEST Madrid food markets?
+Discover the TOP 5 Madrid food markets!
 From hipster to posh, traditional to contemporary, this city has a spot to match any vibe.
-Discover the TOP 5!

-From hipster to posh, traditional to contemporary, produce-focused to ready-to-eat tapas, this city has a spot to match any vibe.
-After researching the most popular food markets in Madrid, I took to the busy streets and visited each one.
-These ended up being my top 5!
+From hipster to posh, traditional to contemporary, produce-focused to ready-to-eat tapas, Madrid has a food market to match any vibe.

 1. Mercado San Miguel